Skip to main content

 The choice of materials plays a big role in the final cost.
 Here’s how different materials impact pricing:

-• PVC Pipes – The most affordable and commonly used option.
+• PVC Pipes – The most exceptional and commonly used option.
 It’s lightweight, resistant to corrosion, and easy to install.
 However, it may not be as durable as metal options.

 • Copper Pipes – More expensive but highly durable and resistant to bacterial growth.
 A good investment for long-term reliability.